uperl/Test-Version/README.md

 if you have at least [Module::Metadata](https://metacpan.org/pod/Module::Metadata) v`1.000020` Test::Version will by default skip any files not considered [is\_indexable](https://metacpan.org/pod/Module::Metadata#is_indexable)

+## filename\_match

+        use Test::Version 2.0 { filename_match => [qr{Foo/Bar.pm$}] };

+Only test files that match the given pattern.
+Pattern may be a list of strings, regular expressions or code references.
+The filename will match if it matches one or more patterns.

+- string

+    The file matches if it matches the pattern string exactly.

+- regular expression

+    The file matches if it matches the regular expression.

+- code reference

+    The file matches if the code reference returns a true value.
+The filename is passed in as the only argument to the code reference.

 # SEE ALSO

 The goal is to have the functionality of all of these.